 - Obtain information and data to guide the development of a regional transit work plan

-Beginning in the spring of 2017 and continuing into the summer we will hold a series of forums to gather input from local government staff and elected officials, and private sector and institutional leaders, on regional transit needs, values, concerns, and aspirations.
-Engagement will take place in the Metropolitan Transit Commission region of Mecklenburg, Iredell, Gaston, Lincoln, Cabarrus, and Union County, NC and portions of York and Lancaster County, SC.
-In addition, in late summer 2017 a public opinion survey will be conducted to test general attitudes towards future transit.
-In the fall, we will highlight findings and consensus based next steps during a regional transit summit.
+Beginning in the spring of 2017 and continuing into the summer Centralina COG held a series of forums to gather input from local government staff and elected officials, and private sector and institutional leaders, on regional transit needs, values, concerns, and aspirations.
+Engagement took place in the Metropolitan Transit Commission region of Mecklenburg, Iredell, Gaston, Lincoln, Cabarrus, and Union County, NC and portions of York and Lancaster County, SC.
+In addition, in late summer 2017 a public opinion survey was conducted to test general attitudes towards future transit.
+In the spring of 2018, we highlighted findings and consensus-based next steps during a regional transit summit.

 The Regional Transit Public Engagement Series will enhance the dialogue of community leaders and transit providers through increased understanding of the region’s desire for regional transit and key corridors and destinations.